Curriculum

 Miscellaneous Electives

-Tech Crew (0.5 credit, 1 semester) - Tech Crew is open to all students in grades 9 through 12 who enjoy working on a team and desire a leadership role.
-Students will learn various sound and lighting techniques and provide these services to all three divisions (LS, MS, and US) for various evening and weekend meetings.
-High profile functions include plays, musicals, chapels, and concerts.
+Tech Crew (0.5 credit, semester) - Tech Crew Chapel/Assembly is open to all students in grades 9 through 12 who enjoy working on a team and desire a leadership role.
+Students will learn various sound and lighting techniques and provide these services during weekly chapel services, assemblies, all school chapels, and various other events at DC.
 Students will be placed in teams and a schedule will be created so that all students are not required to attend every function.
 Grading will be based on attendance at the functions s/he is assigned, professionalism, leadership, and a willingness to serve.

-Elementary Teacher Aide (0.5 credit, 1 semester) - This elective provides an opportunity for a student to experience serving as an aide in an elementary classroom.
+Elementary Teacher Aide (0.5 credit, semester) - This elective provides an opportunity for a student to experience serving as an aide in an elementary classroom.
 Activities include working with individual students, teaching small groups, grading papers and preparing bulletin boards or other teacher-directed tasks.
 Required assignments include a weekly journal entry and a classroom paper or project.
-Back to back study halls are necessary to schedule this elective.
-Final placement is dependent upon an application process, teacher availability and transportation arrangements.
+Final placement is dependent upon teacher availability and transportation arrangements.

 Hi-Q (0.5 credit, full year) - Hi-Q is an academic quiz team that competes against twenty area Delaware County Schools, both private and public.
 Criteria for selection to the team include personal interview and faculty recommendation.
 Summer research and participation in Saturday morning practices (Sept. - March) are required.
 Hi-Q is open to rising freshmen, sophomores, juniors, and seniors.